pqrkchqps/diehard-dot-fund-user-manual/en/reading_loomio.md

 ## Editing your account information

 You can view and update your user profile via the **Edit profile** option in the sidebar.
-You can read more about updating your user profile in the **[Your user profile](https://loomio.gitbooks.io/manual/content/en/your_user_profile.html)** section of this help documentation.
+You can read more about updating your user profile in the [User profile](your_user_profile.html "goes to user profile section of the help manual")** section.

 You can view and update the email settings associated with your Loomio account via the **Email settings** option in the sidebar.
-You can read more about updating your email settings in the **[Keeping up to date](https://loomio.gitbooks.io/manual/content/en/keeping_up_to_date.html)** section of this help documentation.
+You can read more about updating your email settings in the [Keeping up to date](keeping_up_to_date.html "goes to keeping up to date section of the help manual")** section.